Random networks with sublinear preferential attachment: The giant component

-Further reasons to stop the exploration are, for certain parameters $1\leq n_N,c_N\leq N$, \begin{itemize} \item[(A)] the number of dead and active vertices exceeds $c_N$, \item[(B)] one vertex in $\{1,\dots,n_N\}$ is activated, and \item[(C)] there are no more active vertices left. \end{itemize} If we stop the exploration without (E1) and (E2) being the case, we say that the \emph{coupling succeeds}.
+Further reasons to stop the exploration are, for parameters $n_N,c_N\in \IN$ with $1\leq n_N,c_N\leq N$: \begin{longlist}[(C)] \item[(A)] the number of dead and active vertices exceeds $c_N$; \item[(B)] one vertex in $\{1,\ldots,n_N\}$ is activated; \item[(C)] there are no more active vertices left. \end{longlist} If we stop the exploration without (E1) and (E2) being the case, we say that the \textit{coupling succeeds}.
 Once the exploration has stopped, the veiled parts of the random tree and the network may be generated independently of each other with the appropriate probabilities.
-Hence, if we succeed in coupling the explorations, we have coupled the random labelled tree and the network.
+Hence, if we succeed in coupling the explorations, we have coupled the random labeled tree and the network.